danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

           existing: true
 ```

-Then we modify the IAM permissions, so our Lambda function can read from the input bucket, and write to the output bucket:
+Then we the IAM permissions, so the Lambda function can read from the input bucket, and write to the output bucket:

 ```yml
 service: audio-transcoder